Renu987/AWS-DevOps-Projects/Project-ECR/Readme.md

 Go to AWS systems Manager-->Parameter store --> Add ecr url.

-Go to IAM role and attach AWS SSM full access policy to the created role
+Go to IAM role and attach AWS SSM full access policy, ECR policy to the created role (AmazonSSMFullAccess + AmazonEC2ContainerRegistryFullAccess + AmazonElasticContainerRegistryPublicFullAccess )

 Start build --> u can see the image is build and pushed to your ecr repo.